 Both the improvement in depiction of ENSO amplitude and seasonality from CMIP3 to CMIP5 and the ability to understand the simulation of key process-based variables motivate an analysis of ENSO and geoengineering using CMIP5 GCMs.

-It is difficult There is no unambiguous signal of how ENSO may change under global warming in CMIP5. several recent studies have been s in ENSO.
-For example, Cai et al. (2015) shows a statistically significant increase
+It is difficult to draw robust conclusions about future ENSO variability.
+There is no unambiguous signal of how ENSO may change under global warming in CMIP5.
+However, several recent studies have been able to detect statistically significant changes in ENSO.
+For example, Cai et al. (2015) shows a statistically significant increase in the frequency of extreme La Niña events under RCP 8.5 as compared to a non-global warming control scenario.
+They selected 21 of 32 available CMIP5 models, because of their ability to accurately simulate processes associated with extreme ENSO events.
+Each model simulation lasted for a period of 200 years.

+The detectability of changes in ENSO variability in future SRM modeling experiments will likely be buoyed by the availability of more models and longer simulations.
+Additionally, future SRM experiments that attempt to offset or partially offset more extreme anthropogenic global warming (AGW) scenarios, such as RCP 6.0 and RCP 8.5 may improve detectability.
+Given that detecting an ENSO change in a 200-year record with 21 different participating GCMs is not straightforward, we anticipate that detecting changes in ENSO by analyzing GeoMIP may be difficult.
+Further, we recognize that even if significant differences between ENSO in a geoengineered world as opposed to an AGW world are evident, a large number of comparisons will have to be made, and further analysis of significant results will need to be performed to determine whether or not the result is robust.
+Despite these substantial caveats, it would be irresponsible for geoengineering research to progress without consideration of how a geoengineering regime could alter ENSO.

-may 2 Methods
+2 Methods

-in a comparison between one experiment and its control analyzed.
+We begin with the simple question of whether or not, in a single GeoMIP participating model that simulates ENSO well, a difference in ENSO amplitude or frequency is evident in a comparison between one experiment and its control.
+Unsurprisingly, given the large inherent variability in ENSO, such a change is not detectable in one model.
+Given that, we adopt an approach in which we use output from nine GeoMIP-participating GCMs, each running between one and three ensemble members of each experiment G1-G4.
+The simulations are then analyzed.
 These GeoMIP experiments are described by Kravitz et al. (2011).
 See Figure 1 for schematics of GeoMIP experiments G1-G4 and Tables 1 and 2 for details about the GCMs used in these experiments.
 The G1 experiment – instantaneous quadrupling of CO2 coupled with a concurrent fully offsetting reduction of the solar constant – was designed to elicit robust responses, which then facilitate elucidation of physical mechanisms for further analysis.
 We compared G1 output to a control run in which the atmospheric carbon dioxide concentration is instantaneously quadrupled.
-The G2 experiment combines a 1% year-1 CO2 increase with a fully offsetting reduction in the solar constant.
+The G2 experiment combines a 1% yr-1 CO2 increase with a fully offsetting reduction in the solar constant.
 The G3 experiment combines RCP4.5 with a fully offsetting sulfur dioxide injection.
 The G4 experiment – stratospheric loading of 25% the SO2 mass of the 1991 Mt.
 Pinatubo volcanic eruption (5 Tg) each year concurrent with RCP4.5, with top-of-atmosphere radiation balance not fixed at zero – attempts to replicate a physically and politically plausible large scale geoengineering deployment scenario.